Should Service Companies Outsource Sales Development?

 And while you can’t necessarily change the size of your market, you can honestly consider it in your decision to outsource.
 Does your potential sales volume make it worthwhile to outsource sales development to an agency?
 If you’re not sure, outsourcing may not be right for you.

-Your Agency Should Understand Your Niche
+Your Partner Should Understand Your Niche

 Even large service providers have niche offerings and audiences across their portfolios — much more so than product companies.
-Your sales agency doesn’t have to be an expert specifically in your industry or field (they’ll be pros at applying best practices in different markets), but they should be adept at learning about your unique brand, offerings, audiences, goals and needs.
+Your sales partner doesn’t have to be an expert specifically in your industry or field (they’ll be pros at applying best practices in different markets), but they should be adept at learning about your unique brand, offerings, audiences, goals and needs.

-It’s a key capability to evaluate as you meet with short-list potential agencies.
+That said, it’s a key capability to evaluate as you meet with short-list potential agencies.
 Ask yourself: Is their team taking time to learn about what we do?
 Do they have any similar clients?
 Are they showing a clear understanding of our company?

 When you outsource sales development, you should feel 100% confident in your agency’s ability to represent your brand well and engage with potential buyers successfully.